 Asbestos in the Workplace

-Statistical data released by the Health and Safety Executive (HSE) in recent years highlights the gravity of this problem.
-As a business leader, you might ask yourself how to manage asbestos in the workplace?
+Statistical data released by the Health and Safety Executive (HSE) highlights the gravity of this problem as, on average, around 5,000 people die every year in the UK due to asbestos related disease.

+Need advice on how to manage asbestos in the workplace?
 Our Croner Health and Safety specialists can help you with any asbestos in the workplace queries.
-Call us today on 01455 858 132 if you have immediate concerns.
+Call today on 01455 858 132

 What is asbestos?